OlympusDAO/olympus-v3/audit/rbs-v2/README.md

 Olympus V3 was audited multiple times prior to launch in November, 2022.
 The currently deployed Olympus V3 contracts can be found on [GitHub](https://github.com/OlympusDAO/olympus-v3).

-You can reference these audits here:
+You can review previous audits here:

 * Spearbit (07/2022)
   * [Report](https://storage.googleapis.com/olympusdao-landing-page-reports/audits/2022-08%20Code4rena.pdf)